Vietnam.vn - Nền tảng quảng bá Việt Nam

 Gambling

 Ca xiu is also called bean sprout because its tentacles look like bean sprouts.
 This is a common seafood that lives in brackish water.
-Sometimes they are scary because of their insect-like appearance, making many tourists want to "faint" when the dish is served.
-However, just once enjoying the chewy and crispy texture of Ca Xiu meat, you will never forget it.
+Sometimes it is scary because of its insect-like shape, making many tourists want to "faint" when the dish is served.
+However, just one time enjoying the chewy and crispy texture of ca xiu meat is unforgettable.

 Bun Ken

-Bun Ken is prepared in a sophisticated and unique way, with a broth made from snakehead fish.
+Bun Ken is a sophisticated and unique dish, with broth made from snakehead fish.
 Part of the fish meat is crushed into the broth.
 The other part is stir-fried with onions, garlic, cinnamon, cloves, curry, and coconut milk.
 Visitors are not only impressed by the aroma but also remember this special rich and fatty taste.

 Photo: @ansapsaigon